TClark1011/pn-leave-tool-backend/README.md

 ## Routes

 This section describes all the request routes for the PN Leave Tool API.
 All router root URLs are relevant to the root URL of the server.
 All request Addresses are relevant to the root URL of the corresponding router.
 URL parameters are denoted by `:param`.
 Eg; `/objects/delete/:id` is a dynamic url where an object id should be substituted into the string, replacing `:id`.
 For more information on route authentication, see the Authentication section in this file.
-The 'Request Body' column describes the expected structure of requests that must be adhered too.
+The 'Request Body' column describes the expected structure of request bodies.

 ### Depots